pallets/jinja/README.rst

-Jinja
+Cachidata
 =====

-Jinja is a fast, expressive, extensible templating engine.
+Cachidata is a fast, expressive, extensible templating engine.
 Special placeholders in the template allow writing code similar to Python syntax.
 Then the template is passed data to render the final document.